openstack-archive/group-based-policy-specs/specs/newton/address-scope-subnet-pool-mapping.rst

 The current mapping of GBP l3_policy to a list of Neutron routers will be augmented with the mapping to a Neutron address_scope (one each for IPv4 and IPv6) and subnetpools.
-This spec attempts to lay the foundation for the use of IPv6, and dual-stack (both IPv4 and IPv6) in the l3_policy.
-The API and DB model constructs to support this are being addressed in this spec.
-The details for IPv6 implementation are not addresed in this spec and will be laid out in a forthcoming complementary spec.
+This spec attempts to lay the foundation for the use of IPv6 and dual-stack (both IPv4 and IPv6) in the l3_policy.
+The API and DB model constructs to support this are addressed in this spec.

+The ip_version attribute of GBP's l3_policy is extended to allow specifying dual-stack support.
+Currently allowed values for ip_version are 4 for IPv4 and 6 for IPv6.
+The value 46 may now be used to enable dual-stack support.

-For each address family (IPv4 and/or IPv6) the l3_policy supports, there will
+For each address family (IPv4 and/or IPv6) enabled by an l3_policy, there
-be a 1-1 mapping between GBP l3_policy and the Neutron address_scope, and 1-many mapping between GBP l3_policy and Neutron subnetpools.
+will be a 1-1 mapping between GBP l3_policy and a Neutron address_scope, and a 1-many mapping between GBP l3_policy and Neutron subnetpools.
 The 1-many mapping allows for use cases where the l3_policy (and address_scope) is shared across tenants, while the subnetpool is created per tenant and not shared.

-The subnetpools that are explicitly associated with the l3_policy, need to belong to the same address_scope that is associated with that l3_policy.
+Within each enabled address family, the subnetpools that are explicitly associated with the l3_policy must all belong to the same address_scope.
 GBP will allocate subnets only from the subnetpools that are associated with the corresponding l3_policy.
-The list of subnets associated with the l3_policy can be updated by adding or removing subnetpools (subnetpools which are currently being used cannot be removed).
+The list of subnets associated with the l3_policy can be updated by adding or removing subnetpools (subnetpools which are currently being used cannot be removed), or by updating the prefixes attribute of subnetpools already associated with the l3_policy

+The implicit subnetpools extension is used to control the desired behavior when an implicit workflow is used with L3 policies [#]_.
+Implicit subnetpools are only used when the ip_version requests a given address family (IPv4 or IPv6) and the user hasn't explicitly provided any CIDRs for that address family (e.g. via the ip_pool parameter, or a subnetpool and/or address scope).
+The current implicit subnetpool semantics do not account for different address families.
+Therefore, the semantics must be amended as follows to account for a subnetpool per address family:

+  - Only one implicit subnetpool *per address family* can exist *per tenant* (if not shared)
+  - Only one shared implicit subnetpool *per address family* can exist in the whole system.
+This doesn't affect private implicit subnetpools

+The subnet_prefix_length is now allowed to be None.
+The point of adding the None value is for use with explicit subnetpools, where the default prefix length should be determined by each pool, rather than by this parameter.
+It also is limited to use with v4 subnetpools, as the only v6 default prefix supported by the L3 Policy is /64.

+Two properties of address scopes are address namespace and routability.
+Address namespace simply means that addresses are guaranteed to be unique within an address scope.
+Routability means that a neutron router may only forward between interfaces that have subnets which were allocated from subnetpools with the same address scope (note: forwarding is still possible via NAT when they aren't in the same scope).
+It's worth pointing out that since address scopes can span multiple l3_policies, the address uniqueness is applied across the l3_policies.
+However, even though sharing a common address scope implies routability across l3_policies, actual connectivity between l3_policies is not implied because each l3_policy maps to a distinct router.
+In GBP, connectivity between l3_policies remains subject to a PTG providing a PRS that is consumed by an external_policy.

 Let's consider the various combinations that are possible based on the choice of implicit and explicit arguments.

 #.
 A l3_policy is created with an ip_pool, ip_version, and
-   subnet_prefix_length but no address_scope or subnetpool(s) are provided.
-In
+   subnet_prefix_length (IPv4 only), but no address_scope or subnetpool(s)
+   are provided for that address family.
+There are two possibilities in this
+   scenario:

+     *  An implicit subnetpool exists for an address family enabled by ip_version.
+In this case the implicit subnetpool and its address scope are associated with the l3_policy and any supplied ip_pool is ignored.
-   this case an address_scope with the address family of the ip_version will be created implicitly, and a subnetpool with the ip_pool CIDR will be created in that address_scope.
-If the l3_policy is shared, the implcitily create address_scope and subnetpool will also be shared.
-The ip_version of the l3_policy will be used for the address_scope and the subnetpool.
-The default_prefixlen, will be set to the subnet_prefix_length of the l3_policy.
-   (The min_prefixlen, and max_prefixlen of the subnetpool will default to 8 and 32 as defined in Neutron.)
+     *  An implicit subnetpool does not exist for an address family enabled by ip_version.
+In this case an address_scope with the address family enabled by the ip_version will be created, and a subnetpool with the CIDRs of that address family found in the ip_pool value will be created in that address_scope.
+If no CIDRs for the address family are found in ip_pool, an exception is raised.
+If the l3_policy is shared, the implicitly created address_scope and subnetpool will also be shared.
+For IPv4, the default_prefixlen of the subnetpool will be set to the subnet_prefix_length of the l3_policy, the min_prefixlen will be set to 8, and the max_prefixlen will be be set to 32.
+For IPv6, the default_prefixlen, min_prefixlen, and max_prefixlen of the subnetpool will all be set to 64.

 #.
-A l3_policy is created with an ip_pool, ip_version, subnet_prefix_length,
+An l3_policy is created with an address_scope of the enabled address
-   and address_scope, but no subnetpools are provided.
-In this case the ip_version of the l3_policy is ignored, and the subnetpool is created in this address_scope as before.
-If both, v4 and v6, address_scopes are provided, a subnetpool will be created for each family.
+   family, but no subnetpools of that address family are provided.
+In this case the subnetpool is created in this address_scope as before.
 If a subnetpool already exists in this address_scope, and overlaps with the CIDR of the ip_pool, an exception will be raised.

 #.
 A l3_policy is created with an address_scope, and subnetpool(s).
 Since the
-   ip_version is already defined for the address_scope and the CIDR and prefix lengths are defined for the subnetpool(s), the ip_version, ip_pool and subnet_prefix_length of the l3_policy will be ignored if provided.
+   supplied subnetpool(s) define how subnets will be allocated, any supplied ip_pool for that address family is ignored.

 #.
 A l3_policy is created with one or more subnetpools.
 The address_scope
    associated with the subnetpool(s) is associated with the l3_policy.
 If